geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 7. Select the fourth icon, the database icon, to display the **Data Sources** pane.
 This pane displays the source used in the current app, which is the **Service Desk Requests** list.
 From here you can add additional data sources to your app if you desire (you will not do so for the Service Request Ticketing app).
 Select the **X** to close the pane.

 8. Select the final icon to display the **Advanced Tools** pane, which is currently empty because it’s under development.
-Select the **X** to xlose this pane.
+Select the **X** to close this pane.

 9. Select the **Tree view** icon to re-open the **Tree view** pane.